-– asked my interviewer, as he sat and opened our conversation.
-“Why work here?
+– asked my job interviewer, as he sat and opened our conversation.
+“Why a creative agency?
+Why work here?
 Why this career?
 Why this country?” is what he meant after a while.
 I didn’t, of course, expect such an opening, but I automatically realized that I need to ask myself first another question.

 “Why this life?”

 Suddenly, I knew the perfect answer: not the one I prepared for the interview.

 Creativity plays a very important role in our daily lives.
 It’s nowadays not only an attribute highly demanded by companies in all industries but also needed by entrepreneurs to succeed in the competitive world of innovation.